Visit the institution website for COVID‑19 updates

 January, May, September

-Students will come from a range of regulated healthcare professions such as nursing, pharmacy, therapeutic radiography, physiotherapy, paramedics and occupational health, who are working in a variety of specialties, settings or sectors.
+Students will come from a range of regulated healthcare professions such as nursing, pharmacy, therapeutic and diagnostic radiography, physiotherapy, paramedics, speech and language therapy, dietetics, and occupational health, who are working in a variety of specialties, settings or sectors.

 Qualification, course duration and attendance options